-- know different types of dependencies of building blocks (e.g. structural coupling via use/delegation, nesting, ownership, generation, inheritance, temporal coupling, coupling via data types or via hardware) - can use such types of coupling in a targeted manner and can assess the consequences of such dependencies - know and can apply possibilities to reduce or eliminate coupling, for example: - Patterns (see learning goal 2-5) - Basic design principles (see learning goal 2-6) - Externalization of dependencies, i.e. defining concrete dependencies at installation- or runtime, for example by using Dependency Injection.
+know and understand different types of dependencies of building blocks (e.g. coupling via use/delegation, messaging/events, composition, creation, inheritance, temporal coupling, coupling via data, data types or hardware)

+- · understand how dependencies increase coupling - can use such types of coupling in a targeted manner and can assess the consequences of such dependencies - know and can apply possibilities to reduce or eliminate coupling, for example: - Patterns (see LG 2-5) - Fundamental design principles (see LG 2-6) - Externalization of dependencies, i.e. defining concrete dependencies at installation- or runtime, for example by using Dependency Injection.